Last Updated: January 11, 2021

 It also makes each transaction more seamless – customers will never hold up lines while digging for that missing loyalty card in the bottom of their purse or wallet.

-For more powerful loyalty programs, your point of sale must integrate with third-party software.
+For more powerful retail loyalty programs, your point of sale must integrate with third-party software.
 This is useful for membership options and advanced ticketing.
 Check out how KORONA can help with your loyalty program.

 5. Automate Your Email Marketing

 The return on investment for email marketing is still greater than it is for most other marketing outlets.
 And it’s easier than ever to manage.

 Using your loyalty program, begin to gather customer emails.
 Once you have enough to start sending content, choose an email marketing management program, and you’re all set.
 They keep all personal information secure and consolidate it into various tagged groups, allowing you to target specific groups with more personalized offers.

 At the very least, email marketing will increase traffic to your website or eCommerce store and boost brand visibility.
 At its best, it can directly lead to increased profit by converting more sales.

 6. Get Customer Live Chat on Your Website

 Don’t burden your support team with more tedious emails that they feel like they need to respond to immediately.
 Instead, get a customer chat box on your website.
 It gives you the opportunity to immediately respond to hot leads and separates them from the thousands of emails you get every day.

 It’s easy to set up and also lets you monitor live action on your website in real-time.
 Your website’s FAQ will never be able to answer every question, so this is a great option to still provide quick answers to your customers (say hello to Beatrice in the bottom right corner if you want to see it for yourself!).